aliardaeker/Text-Editor/ReadMe.txt

 Ali Arda Eker
-CS 360 Final Project

-	Program fullfills all of the requirements.
+	Program fullfills all of the requirements of a text editor.
 It responds all the command line and suffix inputs and performs as expected.
 Information about the commands can be found on help.